manzanoa/CMSC312/README.md

 	-if process is out of ready queue and in running state -”Process (x) is now: RUNNING”
 	-if process is terminating
-		-”Process (x) is now: TERMINATING”
+		-”Process (x) is now: TERMINATE”

-The program will also output and show that the processes are in order for SJF.
+The program will also output and show that the processes are in order for SJF before running the scheduler.

 This program uses the following classes: